Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Causal Questions of Interest

-\begin{remark} Note that, when analyzing the impact of judicial decisions on recidivism, many papers\footnote{See, e.g., \citet{Agan2021}, \citet{Bhuller2019}, \citet{Giles2021}, \citet{Huttunen2020}, \citet{Klaassen2021}, and \citet{Possebom2022}.} focus on distributional marginal treatment effects for small values of $y$ (short-term analysis).
-In this paper, we advocate for moving beyond this short-term horizon by either considering a richer set of $y$'s or by focusing on quantile or average marginal treatment effects of duration outcomes.
-In Appendix \ref{AppIllustration}, we numerically exemplify why focusing on duration outcomes may provide more information than the standard approach in Crime Economics. \end{remark}
+\begin{remark} When analyzing the impact of judicial decisions on recidivism, many papers focus on distributional marginal treatment effects for a small set of values of $y$.\footnote{See, e.g., \citet{Agan2021}, \citet{Bhuller2019}, \citet{Giles2021}, \citet{Huttunen2020}, and \citet{Possebom2022}.} Here, we entertain the possibility of moving beyond small set of horizons by considering a continuous set of cutoffs $y$'s or by focusing on different target parameters, such as the quantile marginal treatment effects on time-to-recidivism.
+See Appendix \ref{AppIllustration} for a simple illustration of the appeal of our approach compared to the traditional ``small-set-of-horizons'' approach. \end{remark}